aragon/docs/src/court/README.md

 This CLI tool is built on top of Truffle using a custom [config file](https://www.npmjs.com/package/@aragon/truffle-config-v5) provided by Aragon.
 Please review that package's documentation to understand how to set up your private keys for testing.

-Let's continue with the Aragon Protocol testing guide and see how we can use the CLI tool.
+Let's continue with the Aragon Court testing guide and see how we can use the CLI tool.

-### 8.4.
-Becoming a guardian
+### Becoming a guardian

-To become a guardian you simply need to activate some ANT tokens into Aragon Protocol.
+To become a guardian you simply need to activate some ANT tokens into Aragon Court.
-First make sure to have claimed some fake ANT tokens from the faucet corresponding to the Aragon Protocol instance you're willing to try.
+First make sure to have claimed some fake ANT tokens from the faucet corresponding to the Aragon Court instance you're willing to try.
 For now, the testing instances require a minimum of 10,000 ANT so make sure to have at least that amount.
-Then, you can activate tokens into Aragon Protocol using the `stake` and `activate` commands of the CLI tool as follows:
+Then, you can activate tokens into Aragon Court using the `stake` and `activate` commands of the CLI tool as follows:

 ```bash
 node ./bin/index.js stake --guardian [GUARDIAN] --amount [AMOUNT] --from [FROM] --network [NETWORK] --verbose